Skip to Main Content

 Learning Tip - Take Notes!

 Graphic of a notepad and pencilEach lesson has questions to help you find and think about the important information from that lesson.
-Answer those questions in your notebook.
-You can and should use your notes to help you during the Apprentice Training quiz!
+Answer those questions in your notebook as practice.

 LESSON 1 - Lunar vs Solar eclipses